 Mortgage Broker vs Bank: How Banks Work for Mortgage

-Using a bank for mortgage can come with an additional level of security and comfort, especially if it’s a bank you’ve been with for years.
+Using a bank for a mortgage can come with an additional level of security and comfort, especially if it’s a bank you’ve been with for years.
 They’d have a clearer picture of your complete financial state and goals and help you work with them.

 Unlike mortgage brokers, banks advance mortgages with their funds.
-They work directly with prospective homeowners to offer retail level financing (consumer-direct lending).
+They work directly with prospective homeowners to offer retail-level financing (consumer-direct lending).